TimiOdusanya/TimiOdusanya/README.md

 - I build with **intent**, not just tools

 Most of my work sits around:

 - Backend systems that don’t break under pressure
 - API design that other engineers can actually use
 - AI + automation pipelines that reduce manual work
+- Cloud + DevOps systems that are production-ready

 ---